INFORMATIONAL VIDEO and WEBINAR

 Our Quaker tradition is a path that, when lived deeply and faithfully, can have a tremendous transforming and healing effect on the world.
 Our hope is to seed deeper worship and faith through this program, as well as greater spiritual vitality and faithfulness in our local meetings and spiritual communities.
 The program is designed to help educate, equip, and support all those who hold a concern for deeper worship, faith, and faithfulness.
 Participants will be given specific guidance, practice, and support in deeply sharing their Quaker faith and faithful witness.
 They will support each other in following leadings to bring new spiritual deepening, religious education, and other opportunities to their meetings and to other groups.
 In this program we are also concerned to interrupt domination because of race and class in our Quaker processes.

 The core teachers for Nurturing Faithfulness are Marcelle Martin and Hilary Burgin.
 Xinef Afriam and Jay O’Hara will serve as guest teachers.
-In addition, several elder/mentors will hold the program in prayer, provide support and feedback during the Woolman Hill residencies, and serve as one-on-one mentors for participants between residencies.
+In addition, Janet Hough and Anne Pomeroy will serve as elders to hold the program in prayer, provide support and feedback during the Woolman Hill residencies, and serve as one-on-one mentors for participants between residencies.

 Dates of Residencies at Woolman Hill: